Australia Day South Bank 2018

 If you’re wondering how to celebrate Australia Day this year, it looks like South Bank is the place to be!
-In addition to all the usual family-friendly attractions at South Bank, it will also be the location for the Great Australian Bites event, and the Australia Day fireworks!
+In addition to all the usual family-friendly attractions at South Bank, it will also be the location live music and the Australia Day fireworks!

 Australia Day Fireworks at South Bank